rfinkley/liri/README.md

 ![spotify-this-song no input screenshot](/assets/images/spotify_this_song_noinput_result.png)

 ## movie-this
-Thie __movie-this__ command takes a movie title and returns information about the given movie.
+The __movie-this__ command takes a movie title and returns information about the given movie.

 __movie-this__ returns:
 * Title